If things are really going wrong, then grab the wheel and turn it to take control.

 - Also, many mainboards had — and partly still have — model or even brand wide override passwords or key combinations to circumvent the password protection of the BIOS or the whole system.

-- In the business, we call it, "Removing the CMOS battery, waiting for it to forget the BIOS password, and then having our way with it."
+- In the business, it's called, "Removing the CMOS battery, waiting for it to forget the BIOS password, and then having our way with it."

-- Actually most of the time it's much easier: put a jumper on the pins marked "CLR_CMOS", wait a second, done.
+- Or put a jumper on the pins marked "CLR_CMOS", wait a second, done.

 - Forget your Windows user account password?
 Safe Mode gives you a password-free admin account that you can use to revert your account password (among other things).
 Well, only if you've been so stupid as not to set your Admin password (usually during Installation).